hackclub/OnBoard/projects/ukesharyal_nfc_card/README.md

 ## Plan
 Its going to cost
-$2 for the PCB
+$2 for the PCB,
-$22 for the Assembly
+$22 for the Assembly and
 $25 for the shipping

+in total $50.72